microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaUserManager.md

 ```

 ### -ObjectId
-The unique identifier of a user in Azure Active Directory (UPN or ObjectId)
+The unique identifier of a user in Microsoft Entra ID (UPN or ObjectId)

 ```yaml
 Type: String